|A carved sandstone niche from Rajasthan, India holds a Chinese Pagoda between a Thunderegg that was cut by my Grandparents|

 |Western Rattlesnake Path in my Garden|

 When building a fire pit in the garden of Dan Hinkley at Windcliff in Indianola, Washington, I used a totemic image of a Giant Pacific Octopus.
 Dan had been inspired by a Council Ring at Martha Stewart's home Skylands in Maine.
 This was the former estate of Edsel Ford.
 Jen Jensen, a highly influencial landscape architect from the midwest designed many gardens for the Ford family and frequently created places for people to gather around a fire with a curved round seating area, which were called Council Rings.
 One of these had been designed for Skylands but never installed, so Martha had one built in cut granite.
-The one that I built for Dan and Robert at Windcliff is a similar form, but with influences from Northwest Coastal Indian culture with Hindu cosmic orientations.
+The one that I built for Dan and Robert at Windcliff is a similar form, but with influences from Northwest Coastal Indian culture combined with Hindu cosmic orientations.
 I built the ring so that you enter from the east, the direction of the rising sun.
 Straight ahead is Mt.
 Olympus, the tallest mountain in the Olympic Mountain range, so there is the divine link to this holy mountain in Greece.
 The Octopus's body is the fire pit itself.
 The 8 arms point in the cardinal directions like a compass, as the Sound below the property is a major shipping canal.
 I gathered all of the stone from the beach below the property to create a link to the sea.
 The colors in the mosaic change with the directions in the circle to relate to the seasons and the cycle of the year.
 There are lines in the mosaic that mark the position of the sun during the summer solstice so when the Earth makes a full circumambulation of the sun it will line up with those markings at sunrise, noon, and sunset every year on the longest day.
-Many holy sites all over the World are aligned for this sacred moment.
-The Incas had a pillar they would tie a mythical lasso to for catching the sun and pulling it back the other way.
+Many holy sites all over the World are aligned to these sacred moments.
+The Incas had a ceremonial pillar they would tie a mythical lasso to for catching the sun and pulling it back the other way on the shortest day of the year, insuring the return of longer days.
+Capturing moments in the cycle of nature are recurrent themes in sacred architecture as a way of connecting to the universe.

 |Council Ring, Windcliff, Indianola, Washington|